cloudlab-cmu/.github/profile/README.md

 We are dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
 We expect everyone in the CMU Cloud Lab community to abide by our [**Code of Conduct**](/profile/docs/CODE_OF_CONDUCT.md).
 Please read it.

-##IMPORTANT
+## ❗❗❗IMPORTANT ❗❗❗

-This is a place for discussions, questions, protocol sharing but not to share data without the owner/author consent.
+**This is a place for discussions, questions, protocol sharing but not to share data without the owner/author consent.**

 <br />